 Gilliland told some of the 25,000 attendees at the RSA conference in San Francisco's Moscone Center that his company's research shows that too many businesses rely excessively on software and hardware to protect their systems.
 Meanwhile, they skimp on safe practices by smart managers.

 Rather than chase "silver bullets," he said, companies must invest in a trifecta of "people, process and technology."
 Companies that did so have seen 21 percent better returns on their investment and saved an average $4 million more than other companies.

 Invest In Compliance

 Based on assessments of 96 companies globally, HP found that most spent 86 percent of their security budget trying to block threats at the infiltration stage.
 Meanwhile, personnel had a minimalistic "check box" approach toward security practices and policies.

 "Almost a quarter of the people implementing this strategy failed to meet the minimum security standards they set for themselves," he said.
 "They are aspiring toward the low bar of compliance.
 And, 30 percent failed to even meet compliance."

-The war against hackers might seem like a lost cause since spending on defensive measures last year went up 20 percent, while damage from criminals increased 30 percent, Gilliland said.
+The war against hackers might seem like a lost cause since spending on defensive measures last year went up 20 percent, while damage from cyber criminals increased 30 percent, Gilliland said.